laravel-ja/ja-docs-6.x/original-en/requests.md

     $name = $request->input('user.name');

+#### Retrieving Boolean Input Values

+When dealing with HTML elements like checkboxes, your application may receive "truthy" values that are actually strings.
+For example, "true" or "on".
+For convenience, you may use the `boolean` method to retrieve these values as booleans.
+The `boolean` method returns `true` for 1, "1", true, "true", "on", and "yes".
+All other values will return `false`:

+    $archived = $request->boolean('archived');

 #### Retrieving A Portion Of The Input Data

 If you need to retrieve a subset of the input data, you may use the `only` and `except` methods.
 Both of these methods accept a single `array` or a dynamic list of arguments: